isomerpages/moh-hcsa/_for-healthcare-providers/What Do We Need To Know/NEHR Contribution.md

 third_nav_title: What Do We Need To Know
 ---
 <h2>NEHR Contribution</h2>
-<p>A. Healthcare Providers will be required to ensure accurate, timely and
+<p>[Executive Summary] Healthcare Providers will be required to ensure accurate,
-complete contribution of health information to NEHR.</p>
+timely and complete contribution of health information to NEHR.</p>
-<p>B. All licensed healthcare providers — including private clinics, clinical
+<p>[Starter Kit] All licensed healthcare providers — including private clinics,
-laboratories, radiological services, and other MOH-licensed entities — will be required to contribute key health information to the National Electronic Health Record system (NEHR).
+clinical laboratories, radiological services, and other MOH-licensed entities — will be required to contribute key health information to the National Electronic Health Record system (NEHR).
 These providers will also be granted NEHR access to support care continuity and patient safety.</p>
-<p>C. Key health information is contributed</p>
+<p>[GPC Deck] Key health information is contributed</p>
 <p>• HCSA licensees and retail pharmacy will be required to contribute key
 health information that provides clinical value for continuity of care to NEHR</p>